x3dom/pipeline/README.rst

                         URL generation without a request context but with an application context.
                         default: none

+DEFAULT_MAIL_SENDER     Email address From field for outgoing emails.
+This
+                        setting also controls wether the mail features is active or not.
+You need to change the default to another value in order to acticate it.
+This is a temporary security measure.
+                        default: noreply@localhost

+MAIL_SERVER             The SMTP server, default: localhost MAIL_PORT               The STMP port, default: 25 MAIL_USE_TLS            Use TLS auth, default: False MAIL_USE_SSL            Use SSL auth, default: False MAIL_USERNAME           Mailserver username, default: "" (empty) MAIL_PASSWORD           Mailserver password, default: "" (empty)

 MAX_CONTENT_LENGTH      File upload limit in bytes.
 Caution: the default is very
                         loose.
 If a POST or PUT request exeeds this limit